hwadekar9/rasa-chatbot-resto-ramsi/README.md

 ## Project

-Desing and implement Chatbot POC using Rasa stack and Zomato API
+Design and implement Chatbot POC using Rasa stack and Zomato API

 ## Installation Guide - Rasa